esphome/esphome-docs/components/select/lvgl.rst

 The ``lvgl`` switch platform creates a select from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widgets are :ref:`lvgl-wgt-drp` and :ref:`lvgl-wgt-rol`.
-A single select supports a single widget, thus you need to choose among which one's state you want to use.
+A single select supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome select component.

 Configuration options:
 ----------------------